Welcome Visitor Sunday, October 6, 2024

 VNC also notes that USDOJ's announcement also came two weeks after RealPage's annual RealWorld conference in Las Vegas, with one session including discussion of "the role of AI in shaping the future affordable housing," and housing and urban development legislation.

-In addition to AG Skrmetti, yesterday's filing listed among plaintiff attorneys Tennessee's Deputy AG David McDowell and Assistant AGs Ethan Bowers and Daniel Lynch.
+VNC NOTES that in addition to AG Skrmetti, yesterday's filing listed among plaintiff attorneys Tennessee's Deputy AG David McDowell and Assistant AGs Ethan Bowers and Daniel Lynch.

 Thus far, the other states petitioning alongside USDOJ are California, Colorado, Connecticut, Minnesota, North Carolina, Oregon and Washington.